 - a.
-It is the responsibility of the Contractor to maintain written records of daily construction progress, areas worked, and quantities installed to aid in the completeness of asconstructed documentation. - b.
+Maintain written records of daily construction progress, areas worked, and quantities installed to aid in the completeness of as-constructed documentation. - b.
 Provide as-built documentation package with the following: - Documentation of fiber cable sequentials at building entrances, cabinets, and in/out of handholes. - 2) Master record set of plans (maintained throughout construction) documenting any deviations from the design shown in the original contract documents.